JuanGSanchez/Unit-Converter/README.md

 converts the changed value to that main unit, and then performs a second conversion to the selected units for the final value.
 The order of magnitude is applied within this process.

+It is possible to add whatever magnitude and list of conversions to the application in *Magnitudes.txt*, just following the rules stablished in the code's comments.

+To change values, **up** and **down** keys can be used, selecting the entry, or directly with the **mouse wheel** over them.